Pricing starts with the first system and the scope around it.

 How is pricing scoped?

-Pricing is scoped around the workflow, the document and approval complexity, the governance depth, and the rollout support required to put it into production.
+Pricing is scoped around the system or package, the operational complexity, the governance depth, and the rollout support required to put it into production.

 Yes.
-Many teams begin with one workflow, put it into production, then extend the same model into more approval-heavy work.
+Many teams begin with one operational system or package, put it into production, then extend the same model into adjacent governed work.

 Why is pricing conversation-led?

-Because workflow scope, packet volume, governance depth, and rollout needs vary materially.
+Because system scope, operational volume, governance depth, and rollout needs vary materially.
 A fixed table would hide the differences that shape a successful deployment.